Kirkland Museum of Fine and Decorative Art

 Architect : Olson Kundig Architects

-This noteworthy project consisted of the new construction of a nearly 40,000 SF museum and the relocation of esteemed Colorado artist, Vance Kirkland’s 1910 original studio from 13th and Pearl Street to the current museum location.
+This noteworthy project consisted of the new construction of a nearly 40,000 square foot museum and the relocation of esteemed Colorado artist, Vance Kirkland’s 1910 original studio from 13th and Pearl Street to the current museum location.
 The 150-ton brick structure was supported by steel beams on remotely controlled wheels and seamlessly incorporated into the new building.
 The exterior façade is a mix of yellow terracotta baguettes, glass, metal and swiss pearl panels.
 Interiors finishes are museum quality with state-of-the-art mechanical and lighting systems.
 The public parking area is constructed of a permeable paver system over a concealed detention pond to accommodate stormwater.
 The mechanical system includes 26 - 475-foot-deep geothermal wells located under the detention pond.